justUmen/GameScript/README.md

 * have default language ?
 * better colors if the terminal can print them !
 Keep basic colors for basic terminals.
-* change numbers order system that is obsolete
-* move intro at the start all the time ? smaller intro.
-* store quiz in text file and genereate like LIST_4GEN.txt
 * allow arrows and tab in "read"
-* autoextend code based on one change when add new lecture (change 1 local file  + change 1 bot file)
 * add offline option --offline, then it will download all standalone into a folder .GameScript ?? + update
 * better help with online/offline, update